EqualBITE – A Recipe Book for Gender Equality in Higher Education

 The recipe format developed in the BITE project gives people space to reflect, sometimes humorously, sometimes critically, on how things actually are.
 Recipes are quick to write and provide people with an opportunity to share practical advice.
 The recipe metaphor also implies adaptability: ‘here is what worked with these ingredients in this place, but change and tweak to taste’.
 In large complex organisations like universities, the culture and environment can vary considerably across different departments: being able to adapt effective strategies is likely to enhance their impact.

-The book to be produced is not a glossy politically correct version of Edinburgh’s successes in gender equality.
+The book was not produced to be a glossy politically correct version of Edinburgh’s successes in gender equality.
 Instead it is intended to be a frank exploration of the messy reality.
-We expect the recipes to highlight some excellent practice but also to show the complexity of enhancing gender equality and to uncover the frustrations people face.
-The overall tone will be positive and constructive with, we anticipate, real insights to share within the University but also across the higher education sector and beyond.
+The recipes to highlight some excellent practice but also to show the complexity of enhancing gender equality and to uncover the frustrations people face.
+The overall tone is positive and constructive with real insights to share within the University but also across the higher education sector and beyond.

-The project is being run by Prof Judy Robertson, School of Education; Lara Isbel, Institute for Academic Development, Silje Graffer, Institute for Academic Development and Alison Williams, an external consultant.
+The project was run by Prof Judy Robertson, School of Education; Lara Isbel, Institute for Academic Development, Silje Graffer, Institute for Academic Development and Alison Williams, an external consultant.

 The core team work closely with the project steering group:

-The content generated from the programme of events will be edited and published as an open access book of recipes, case studies and articles towards the summer of 2017.
+The content generated from the programme of events has beeen edited and is now published as an open access book of recipes, case studies and articles.
+An official book launch was held May 2018.